 Total Points Available Expectations 4 A complete response must Demonstrate the applicant submitted a Facilities Master Plan to PSFA by the deadline; and Demonstrate the PSFA has approved the applicant's Facilities Master Plan.
-INDEPENDE NT REVIEWER EVALUATION: Click here to enter text.
+The Applica The Applica NT REVIEWER EVALUATION: nt appears to have met the criteria: nt appears to have met the criteria to demonstrate the applicant submitted a Facilities to PSFA no later than April 10, 2019.
+The Facilities Master Plan to PSFA was included as